syrusakbary/promise/README.md

 Returns a rejected promise with the given value.

-#### Promise.all(array)
+#### Promise.all(list)

-Returns a promise for an array.
-If it is called with a single argument that `Array.isArray` then this returns a promise for a copy of that array with any promises replaced by their fulfilled values.  e.g.
+Returns a promise for a list.
+If it is called with a single argument then this returns a promise for a copy of that list with any promises replaced by their fulfilled values.  e.g.

 ```python
 Promise.all([Promise.resolve('a'), 'b', Promise.resolve('c')]) \